-In 2014-15, the Office developed its Workforce and Diversity Plan 2015-2020 in accordance with the Public Sector Commissioner's Circular 2011-02: Workforce Planning and Diversity in the Public Sector, Part IX of the Equal Opportunity Act 1984, and Strategic Directions for the Public Sector Workforce 2009-14.
-The Office's key focus areas for 2015-2020 are to continue to:
+In 2020-21, the Office developed its Workforce and Diversity Plan 2021-2026 (the Workforce Plan).
+The Workforce Plan has been developed in accordance with the Public Sector Commissioner's Circular 2017-04: Equal Employment Opportunity Management Plans and Workforce Planning in the Public Sector and Part IX of the Equal Opportunity Act 1984.
+The Office's key focus areas for 2021-2026 are to continue to:

-- Implement effective practices to recruit high quality staff, in particular for new functions; - Attract and retain high quality staff, including by providing innovative flexible working arrangements and through graduate, intern and seasonal clerk programs; - Provide staff development through quality induction, performance management, our Continuous Professional Development Program, training and study assistance; - Implement strategies to improve diversity in the workforce for people from diverse cultural backgrounds; - Implement the strategies in the Office's Disability Access and Inclusion Plan 2015-2020; and
+- Implement effective practices to recruit high quality staff, in particular for new functions; - Attract and retain high quality staff, including by providing innovative flexible working arrangements and through graduate, intern and seasonal clerk programs; - Provide staff development through quality induction, performance management, our Continuous Professional Development Program, training and study assistance;